symfony-cmf/symfony-cmf-docs/components/routing/introduction.rst

 Routing is the task of a framework to determine, based on the web request, what code it has to call and which parameters to apply.
-The Symfony2 core :class:`Symfony\\Component\\Routing\\Matcher\\RequestMatcherInterface` defines that a router must convert a :class:`Symfony\\Component\\Routing\\Request` into an array of routing information.
+The Symfony2 core :class:`Symfony\\Component\\Routing\\Matcher\\RequestMatcherInterface` defines that a router must convert a :class:`Symfony\\Component\\HttpFoundation\\Request` into an array of routing information.
 In the full stack Symfony2 framework, the code to call is defined in the ``_controller`` field of the match parameters.
 The framework is going to call the controller specified, matching eventual parameters of that method by name with the other parameters found in the match array or in the ``Request`` object attributes field.